kluctl/kluctl/docs/deployments.md

 In case an included sub-deployment project also contains `commonLabels`, both dictionaries of common labels are merged inside the included sub-deployment project.
 In case of conflicts, the included common labels override the inherited.

+The root deployment's `commonLabels` is also used to identify objects to be deleted when performing `kluctl delete` or `kluctl prune` operations

 Please note that these `commonLabels` are not related to `commonLabels` supported in `kustomization.yml` files.
 It was decided to not rely on this feature but instead attach labels manually to resources right before sending them to kubernetes.
 This is due to an [implementation detail](https://github.com/kubernetes-sigs/kustomize/issues/1009) in kustomize which causes `commonLabels` to also be applied to label selectors, which makes otherwise editable resources read-only when it comes to `commonLabels`.

-### deleteByLabels
-A dictionary of labels used to filter resources when performing `kluctl delete` or `kluctl prune` operations.
-It should usually match `commonLabels`, but can also omit parts of `commonLabels` (DANGEROUS!!!).
-It should however never add labels that are not present in `commonLabels`.

-Having `deleteByLabels` correct is crucial, as it might other lead to unrelated matches when searching for objects to delete.
-This might then cause deletion of object that are NOT related to your deployment project.

 ### overrideNamespace
 A string that is used as the default namespace for all kustomize deployments which don't have a `namespace` set in their